openhab/openhab-js/README.md

 See [openhab-js : environment](https://openhab.github.io/openhab-js/environment.html) for full API documentation.

-## File-Based Rules
+## Rules created from Script Files

+> Formerly known as _File-Based Rules_.

 The JavaScript Scripting automation add-on will load `.js` scripts from `automation/js` in the user configuration directory.
 The system will automatically reload a script when changes are detected to the script file or its dependencies.
 Local variable state is not persisted among reloads, see using the [cache](#cache) for a convenient way to persist objects.

-File-based rules normally share the context with the script file that created them.
+Rules created script files normally share the context with the script file that created them.
 This allows sharing functions, classes and variables that are defined outside the rule's execute function across multiple rules from the same script file.
 However, this comes with a caveat: Sharing the context across multiple rules imposes the limitation that only a single rule from the same script file can execute at a time.
 When writing rules that query persistence or wait for other I/O, it can make sense to disable this behaviour by setting the `dedicatedContext` option to `true` for [JSRule](#jsrule).